microsoft/RTVS-docs/debugging.md

 }
 {% endhighlight %}

-* We are working on adding tool tips (hover over a variable to see a tooltip display the value of the variable) for a future release.
+* We are working on adding data tips (hover over a variable to see information display the value of the variable) for a future release.

-* The Browse prompt in the R Interactive Window is frequently out of date with respect to the actual state when debugging.
-This manifests itself when a debugging session runs to completion, but you still see a Browse> prompt in the R Interactive Window.
-This is nothing to be concerned about; you can dismiss this prompt by pressing Enter.
-We are working on a fix for this in a future release.

 * If you are stopped on a breakpoint you may need to press **F10** multiple times to step over the line that contains the breakpoint.
 This is a known